PierreEmad-PEPO/ASCII-DRAWER/README.md

 It is a project for ASCII ART designers.

-The project has all options to make anything you want
+The project has all options to make anything you want.

+It has a command menu describing all controls and options.

 ## Options